imnotashrimp/copyThat-airtable-figma/README.md

 <table><td>
 <strong>Important</strong>:
-If there are duplicates in the key field, both results will be returned, and the plugin will use whichever it comes across first.
+If there are duplicates in the key field, all matching results will be returned, and the plugin will use whichever it comes across first.
 As of v1, the plugin won't catch this as an error.
 </td></table>